Project News ·

 How are we putting learnings into practice?

 Building on the first year of projects, a project continuation grant was opened to build on momentum and outcomes.
-This approach also acknowledged the challenge of funding continuity for community programs and enabled projects to strengthen and expand their activities.
+This approach also acknowledged the challenge of funding continuity for community programs and enabled projects to maintain, strengthen and expand their activities.

 During the second year of projects, an opportunity was identified to support collaboration across four projects working on litter source reduction.
 Project staff were connected online to discuss methods, challenges and ideas.
 As a result, new networks were formed, and resources shared.